colinmarsh19/dndassistant/README.md

 * `$del #` will delete the specified index of an encouraging quote.
 Use `$list` to determine what quotes are at what index

-* `$responding True` will enable the bot to send encouraging messages when users type in messages containing sad words
+* `$responding True` will enable the bot to send encouraging messages when users send texts containing sad words

 * `$responding False` will disable the bot from sending encouraging messages